crei0/andreguedes-website/content/blog/Making BuildingTeardown/making-building-teardwon.md

 The node used for the explosions (`ExplosionUsingArea2d`) is an `Area3D`, and when the explosion is triggered in a world position, the `Area3D` detects the `ModularBuildingBlock` inside its `CollisionShape3D` and calls the `damage_from_explosion_position()` inside each block.

-Depending on the distance to the explosion center, the damage is calculated.
+The damage is calculated based on the distance to the explosion center.

-On the `UI` there's a slider to change the size of the explosions.
+On the `UI` there's a slider to change the size of the explosions (technically also changes the damage caused).

 The explosion particle VFX is done using 3 `GPUParticles3D`, one for the `debris`, one for the `fire` and the last one for the `smoke clouds`, all this is triggered using an `AnimationPlayer`.